-The Pandemic’s Biggest Mystery Is Our Own Immune System
+Immunology Is Where Intuition Goes to Die

 Even the word immunity creates confusion.
 When immunologists use it, they simply mean that the immune system has responded to a pathogen—for example, by producing antibodies or mustering defensive cells.
 When everyone else uses the term, they mean (and hope) that they are protected from infection—that they are immune.
 But, annoyingly, an immune response doesn’t necessarily provide immunity in this colloquial sense.
 It all depends on how effective, numerous, and durable those antibodies and cells are.

-Read: How the pandemic defeated America
+From the September 2020 issue: How the pandemic defeated America

 Immunity, then, is usually a matter of degrees, not absolutes.
 And it lies at the heart of many of the COVID-19 pandemic’s biggest questions.
 Why do some people become extremely ill and others don’t?
 Can infected people ever be sickened by the same virus again?
 How will the pandemic play out over the next months and years?
 Will vaccination work?